DenTechs/denbot-discord/README.md

 # DenBot Discord Bot

 A Discord bot that uses AI to respond to messages, process YouTube links, analyze images, and provide tools like Wolfram Alpha and GPU performance lookups.
+Immitates an exagerated version of DenTech's personality.

 ## Features